SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/mail-flow-rules.md

 A rule is made of conditions, exceptions, actions, and properties:

-- **Conditions** Identify the messages that you want to apply the actions to.
+- **Conditions**: Identify the messages that you want to apply the actions to.
 Some conditions examine message header fields (for example, the To, From, or Cc fields).
 Other conditions examine message properties (for example, the message subject, body, attachments, message size, or message classification).
 Most conditions require you to specify a comparison operator (for example, equals, doesn't equal, or contains) and a value to match.
 If there are no conditions or exceptions, the rule is applied to all messages.

     For a complete list of mail flow rule conditions, see [Mail flow rule conditions and exceptions (predicates) in Exchange 2016](conditions-and-exceptions.md).

-- **Exceptions** Optionally identify the messages that the actions shouldn't apply to.
+- **Exceptions**: Optionally identify the messages that the actions shouldn't apply to.
 The same message identifiers that are available in conditions are also available in exceptions.
 Exceptions override conditions and prevent the rule actions from being applied to a message, even if the message matches all of the configured conditions.

-- **Actions** Specify what to do to messages that match the conditions in the rule, and don't match any of the exceptions.
+- **Actions**: Specify what to do to messages that match the conditions in the rule, and don't match any of the exceptions.
 There are many actions available, such as rejecting, deleting, or redirecting messages, adding additional recipients, adding prefixes in the message subject, or inserting disclaimers in the message body.

     For a complete list of mail flow rule actions available, see [Mail flow rule actions in Exchange 2016](actions.md).

-- **Properties** Specify other rules settings that aren't conditions, exceptions or actions.
+- **Properties**: Specify other rules settings that aren't conditions, exceptions or actions.
 For example, when the rule should be applied, whether to enforce or test the rule, and the time period when the rule is active.
 For more information, see the [Mail flow rule properties](mail-flow-rules.md#Properties) section in this topic.

 ### Multiple conditions, exceptions, and actions
 <a name="Multiple"> </a>